mrkwxopya/ChatGPT-Long-Chat-Booster/README.md

 Normal Mode is the safer default mode.

 It keeps the latest messages open and collapses older messages.
-It also applies light rendering optimizations to code blocks, tables, media, and animations.
+It also applies light rendering optimizations to code blocks, tables, media, animations, and the sidebar.

 ### Aggressive Mode

 Aggressive Mode is designed for extremely long conversations.

 It applies stronger limits to old code blocks, tables, and media elements.
-This can improve performance more, but old content may appear more compact until opened again.
+This can improve performance more, but older content may appear more compact until opened again.

 ---